jrbuchanan02/garbage-os/CONTRIBUTING.md

      of the keywords `if`, `while`, `goto`, `catch` and `for` within a function.
 Since this requirement only occasionally counts switch-statements, count all cases in a switch statement if any of the labels does not end in the break keyword or if any of the labels contains `if`, `while`, `goto`, `for`, `do` `catch`, or `switch`.
+   - Assembly languages count conditional branch instructions, dependent sequences of conditional instructions, and options for indirect branches for their paths.[^2] If an assembly language code implements a jump-table or similar and fails to perform a bounds check, then the cyclomatic complexity for that indirect jump includes all theoretical targets for the jump. e.g., blindly executing `call [rax]` has a cyclomatic complexity of 2 to the power of 64.
 3. All functions in Garbage OS shall have a length below 301 logical source lines of code.
 Here, a logical source line of code is the total of non-empty, non-comment statements within a function.
    - This requirement means the longest function possible is still infinitely long but it can contain a total of 300